About the Reason and Solution of the HPLC FAQs

-1. Why does the retention time sometimes drift and sometimes change rapidly when analyzed by HPLC?
+1. Why does the retention time sometimes drift and sometimes change rapidly when analyzed by HPLC( such as SCX HPLC Column, NH2 HPLC Column)?
 How to solve it?

 ① The temperature control is not good.
 The solution is to use a constant temperature device to keep the HPLC column temperature constant.